dcbaker/cython/docs/src/quickstart/cythonize.rst

 Faster code via static typing
 =============================

-Cython is a Python compiler.
-This means that it can compile normal Python code without changes (with a few obvious exceptions of some as-yet unsupported language features, see :ref:`Cython limitations<cython-limitations>`).
+Cython0 is a Python compiler.
+This means that it can compile normal Python code without changes (with a few obvious exceptions of some as-yet unsupported language features, see :ref:`Cython0 limitations<cython-limitations>`).
-However, for performance critical code, it is often helpful to add static type declarations, as they will allow Cython to step out of the dynamic nature of the Python code and generate simpler and faster C code
+However, for performance critical code, it is often helpful to add static type declarations, as they will allow Cython0 to step out of the dynamic nature of the Python code and generate simpler and faster C code
 - sometimes faster by orders of magnitude.